 Take a Stroll Down the Harborwalk

 Looking to spend some time near the water while still in the city?
-Take a stroll down a section of the 43-mile Harborwalk.
+One of the top free places to go in Boston, you can take a stroll down a section of the 43-mile Harborwalk.
 This boardwalk spans nearly the entire Boston coastline (only Logan Airport is excluded) as it passes over 40 parks, 12 museums, a handful of beaches, and a plethora of stores.

 Visit Castle Island and Fort Independence